cortrudolph/SLU_IO_Psych/content/post/post2/index.md

 <!--more-->

-Congratulations to [Candice Thomas](/author/candice-thomas/) for earning promotion to asssociate professor with tenure!
+Congratulations to [Candice Thomas](/author/candice-thomas/) for earning promotion to associate professor with tenure!